Dushminn/hollust/README.md

 ## Notes:
 - It is required to use dxlevel 90+ due to issues with ImGui.
-- You might have issues with injecting if you are on Windows 10 upgraded from Windows 7.
 - The source code is most likely __DETECTED__, use [VAC Bypass by danielkrupinski](https://github.com/danielkrupinski/VAC-Bypass).
 In the event you get VAC Banned, we are not responsible.
 Don't cheat on accounts you care about.
 - Read the [Fedoraware Documentation](https://fedoraware.github.io/Docs/) to learn more about Fedoraware and its Features.